Tyrod Taylor Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Season Stats

-- He's also helped out on the ground, with 78 rushing yards (8.7 ypg) on eight carries with one rushing touchdown.
+- He's tacked on 78 rushing yards on eight carries and one rushing touchdown, averaging 8.7 yards per game.

-- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 59.4% of the time while running the football 40.6% of the time.
+- The Texans, who rank 32nd in the NFL in points scored, have attempted a pass 59.4% of the time while running the ball 40.6% of the time.

-- Taylor has thrown 17 passes in the red zone this season, 30.9% of his team's red zone plays.
+- Taylor has attempted 17 of his 87 passes in the red zone, accounting for 30.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Titans.